This deck is confidential. Enter the access code to continue.

 The Sourcing Engine

-No scouts, no cold outreach.
-Each layer of programming surfaces and develops founders.
-The best ones rise into the accelerator.
+TNT sources through community presence rather than scouts or cold outreach.
+Each layer of programming surfaces and develops founders, and the best rise into the accelerator.

 Firesides with the founders of Cloudflare, Boston Dynamics, Formlabs, Ginkgo, Liquid AI, and more.
 Students see what's possible.